International dual PhD programme

 A list of the ongoing Dual PhD degree agreements will be presented to the Research Commission.

 Note: The co-supervision agreement is recorded on the date of the last signature.
 It is valid for a period of three years.

 - International mobility grant from the French Government for an international PhD co-supervision.
-Scholarships from the French Government are awarded by the Ministry of Foreign Affairs and International Development for studies, internships or language stays in France.
-A majority of them are awarded by the Cooperation and Cultural Action Departments of French Embassies and Consulates General abroad.
-For more information: click here
+Scholarships from the French Government are awarded by the Ministry of Europe and Foreign Affairs for internships or language stays in France.
+A majority of them are awarded by the Cooperation and Cultural Action Departments of French embassies and General Consulates abroad.
+Read more

 - Economics and management

 - Specific scholarship programmes for a PhD joint-supervision.
 Such as the French-Mexican Doctoral Program/CONACYT, the program of the French-German University (UFA) or the programme of the French-Italian University (UFI)…